 Student retention rate - Student retention rates are always higher than we anticipate from enrolment data.
-In 2018 we found an unusually large number of students decided to proceed to Year 11, having indicated on enrolment that they would leave at the end of Year 10.
+A large number of students proceeded to Year 11, having indicated on enrolment that they would leave at the end of Year 10.
 When questioned about this they replied that school was a very safe and pleasant place to be so they had decided to stay.